teller-protocol/teller-widget/README.md

 ### `welcomeScreenParagraph`

-Body, paragraph text on the widget's welcome screen.
+A `string` which sets the body, paragraph text on the widget's welcome screen.

 ```jsx
 import { Widget as TellerWidget } from "@teller-protocol/teller-widget";